FAQs

 General

-The Toposens 3D Collision Avoidance System is an ultrasound-based system providing collision avoidance functionality to ground vehicles.
-It has two main components: a sensor that provides a 3D point cloud and a Processing Unit (TPU) which processes the point cloud to deliver high-quality object information.
+The Toposens ECHO ONE 3D Collision Avoidance System (short: ECHO ONE 3DCAS) is an ultrasound-based system providing collision avoidance functionality to mobile robots.
+It has two main components: a sensor that provides a 3D point cloud and a Processing Unit (TPU) which processes the point cloud to deliver high-quality information about impending collisions.

-Ultrasound refers to sound waves with a frequency higher than the detectable by the human ear.
-Our sensors send out ultrasonic pulses with a frequency of approx. 40 KHz. and, upon reflection off an object, receive the echoes via tiny microphones built into the sensor (typically a single strong reflexion per object, though this varies depending on the object’s shape).
+Ultrasound refers to sound waves with a frequency higher than is detectable by the human ear.
+Our sensors send out ultrasonic pulses with a frequency of approx. 40 KHz. and, upon reflection off an object, receive the echoes via tiny microphones built into the sensor (typically a single strong reflection per object, though this varies depending on the object’s shape).
 By measuring the time between wave emission and wave reception, the distance to the object can be calculated.
-This principle if called Time-of-Flight (ToF) measurement.
+This principle is called Time-of-Flight (ToF) measurement.

 ToF is calculated using the following formula: D (distance) = T (time) x V (velocity of speed of sound in air = 343 m/s) / 2